marcodb26/TabMania/README.md

 _Bookmarks_ and _Browsing history_ to a maximum of 500 items each during a search. _Recently closed_
 tabs are capped by Chrome at a maximum of 25 top level items (either closed tabs or closed windows).

-Since all these classes represent pages that are not currently loaded, the TabMania convention is to show their tiles in black&white, similar to `unloaded` and `suspended` tabs.
+Since all these classes represent pages that are not currently loaded, TabMania's convention is to show their tiles in black&white, similar to `unloaded` and `suspended` tabs.
 The tiles for each one of these classes of objects adds a little icon right before the page title, so you can easily identify which class they belong to. _Bookmarks_ and _Browsing history_ tiles also have their